Virginia Institute of Marine Science

 Creative Commons License

 Virginia Institute of Marine Science.
 (1973) Oyster Spatfall on Shellstrings in Virginia Rivers: 1972 Annual Summary.
 Marine Resource Special Report.
-Virginia Institute of Marine Science, College of William and Mary. https://doi.org/10.21220/V5T02K
+Virginia Institute of Marine Science, William & Mary. https://doi.org/10.21220/V5T02K